Which plans include this feature?

 Dash’s item or product pages come in two layouts: Image Slideshow or Hero Image.
-You can toggle between the two layouts at Design > Custom in the side menu.
+In the side menu, you can toggle between the two layouts at Design > Custom.
 For more information on these layout options, check out the design settings.

-Unique to Dash, clicking the Book Now button on an item or product page opens the sidebar which contains the entire booking process including, date, time, and parameter/guest type selection.
+Unique to Dash, clicking the Book Now button on an item or product page opens the sidebar, which contains the booking process, including date, time, and parameter/guest type selection.
 More on the sidebar below.

 SidebarBack to top

-Dash’s unique and powerful Sidebar contains an easy-access inventory page, displays the booking process, cart, and checkout.
+Dash’s unique and powerful Sidebar contains an easy-access inventory page that displays the booking process, cart, and checkout.

 Sidebar Inventory Page

-The sidebar’s inventory page contains an item grid similar to the one found on the inventory page, with items or products appearing in a grid with their image, title, and category.
+The sidebar’s inventory page contains an item grid similar to the one on the inventory page.
+Items or products appear in a grid with their image, title, and category.
 It is accessed via the Book Now button in Dash’s header.